Asian shares rally on US midterms, soothing fears of shifts

-Specialist Peter Mazza, left, works on the floor of the New York Stock Exchange, Wednesday, Nov.
-7, 2018.
-Stocks are climbing in early trading on Wall Street as results of the U.S. midterm elections came in as investors had expected.
-(AP Photo/Richard Drew)
+A woman walks past as she looks at an electronic stock board showing Japan's Nikkei 225 index at a securities firm in Tokyo Thursday, Nov.
+8, 2018.
+Asian markets rose on Thursday after the U.S. midterm elections went as expected, soothing fears of a sudden shift on trade and economic policies.(AP Photo/Eugene Hoshiko)

-Asian markets rose on Thursday after the U.S. midterm elections went as expected, soothing fears of a sudden shift on trade and economic policies.
+Asian markets were mostly higher on Thursday after the U.S. midterm elections went as expected, soothing fears of a sudden shift on trade and economic policies.

 Continue Reading Below